FRINXio/frinxio.github.io/frinx-uniconfig/getting-started.md

 -   Supports PostgreSQL as an external database
 -   Support for YANG 1.1 and Tail-f actions
 -   Subscription to NETCONF notifications via web sockets
+-   Subscription to gNMI notifications
+-   Support for gNOI
 -   Support for 3-phase commit by using NETCONF confirmed-commit
 -   High availability
 -   The ability to log specific devices as needed